hubmapconsortium/ingest-validation-tools/docs/bulkatacseq/index.md

 <a name="sequencing_reagent_kit"></a>
 ##### [`sequencing_reagent_kit`](#sequencing_reagent_kit)
 Reagent kit used for sequencing.
-NovaSeq6000 for example.

 | constraint | value |
 | --- | --- |